zanreal-labs/legal/README.md

-# ZanReal Labs - Legal Documents Repository
+# ZanReal - Legal Documents Repository

 ## Welcome to Our Legal Documents Collection